Minimum Working Conditions

 Maximum Working Week

-The average weekly working time cannot exceed 48 hours, inclusive of overtime and must be calculated over a period of 4 months; however, the applicable NCBA can extend that term for objective, technical or organisational reasons.
+The maximum length of the working week is established by the collective agreements.
+However, the average weekly working time cannot exceed 48 hours, inclusive of overtime.
+The average working time must be calculated over a period of 4 months; however, the applicable NCBA can extend that term for objective, technical or organisational reasons.

 The needs of a particular company may, in exceptional circumstances or on an occasional basis, require employees to work beyond their “usual working hours.”
 In the absence of any provisions of the collective agreement, overtime is only permitted subject to the agreement between the employer and the employee and for a period not exceeding 250 hours per annum.
 Finally, the law provides that overtime is calculated separately and paid by way of an increase in salary pursuant to the NCBA, which may in any case permit that overtime be compensated with time off in addition or as an alternative to the salary increases that may be due.